amavis442/nostr-reader/readme.md

 npm run build
 ```

-This will get the packages and build the frontend. it will be storeed in the dist folder.
+This will get the packages and build the frontend. it will be stored in the dist folder.
+For the build of the web gui you can set some parameters in .env.local.
+If you want to use translate then
+install [libretranslate](https://github.com/argosopentech/LibreTranslate-init.git).
+This is a python app
+and it downloads some big translate models.
+Leave VITE_APP_TRANSLATE_URL empty to disable the translate function.
+When you make changes to **.env.local** then you need to rebuild the web frontend with ```npm run build```

 Start relaystore.exe, make sure you have a valid config.json with at least your pubkey and private key.
 Also start the postgresql server on the standard port or change that in the config file.
-A log file in
-the project dir will show if something goes wrong and why.
-For now there is a lot of logging in the file like sql query's, event data etc. This is for debugging
-purposes and will be optional in the future.
+If something goes run, then run the app in a console
+for debugging info.

 In browser goto http://localhost:8080/ and press sync to get events.
-The port is fixed for now and can give problems if you have other
-apps running on that same port.
-If you want to set another port then change that in config.json and in .env.local and rebuild the server and the
+If you want to set another port then change that in config.json and in .env.local and rebuild the server and the frontend.
-frontend.

 ## License